jiayiw005/jiayiw005.github.io/_pages/projects.md

 Visiting summer researcher project at MIT Sloan School of Management and Center for Constructive Communication at Media Lab, in collaboration with [Elinor Poole-Dayan](https://elinorp-d.github.io/) and [Jiaxin Pei](https://jiaxin-pei.github.io/), advised by [Michiel Bakker](https://miba.dev/)

-- Benchmarking Overton Pluralism in LLMs [[Preprint]](), submitting to NeurIPS 2025 Workshop on Evaluating the Evolving LLM Lifecycle: Benchmarks, Emergent Abilities, and Scaling
+- Benchmarking Overton Pluralism in LLMs, submitting to NeurIPS 2025 Workshop on Evaluating the Evolving LLM Lifecycle: Benchmarks, Emergent Abilities, and Scaling
 - ...
 </div>
 </div>